‘Power’ heads toward its finale, but its influence grows

 Jackson was already a rap star who then tried to parlay his success into a film and television career.
 At first, he wasn’t taken seriously.
 He stumbled with some other projects, but he remained so confident in “Power” that it rubbed off on everyone else, and ultimately millions of viewers.

 “When people say, ‘Are you shocked about how popular this show is?’ — I was less shocked because he told us it would be this,” said Joseph Sikora of Jackson’s vision for the series.
-Sikora plays Tommy Egan, the lifelong best friend and business partner of Ghost, who find themselves at odds after Tommy shot Ghost’s girlfriend in the previous season.
+Sikora plays Tommy Egan, the business partner and lifelong best friend of Ghost, who find themselves at odds after Tommy shot Ghost’s girlfriend in the previous season.

 “Omari and I met him at the same time, he gave us a big hug and basically broke everything down,” Sikora recalled.
 “He didn’t say, ‘I think this is going to happen.’
 He said, ‘This is going to happen and this will, too.’
 Then everything happened. … He spoke it into existence.”